Who Cares About Marijuana Side Effects, Right?

 The best way to avoid the negative effects of weed is to control the procurement and use of marijuana products.

 Why is marijuana illegal?

 In the past few decades, however, many countries worldwide have decriminalized or legalized the use of cannabis.
-The reasons for criminalization were rationalized on the strong side effects of marijuana.

 Does marijuana kill brain cells?